 West Vancouver Schools has a number of ongoing initiatives and there are many ways to get involved.
 The list below describes some of the more traditional entry points for parent involvement, but opportunities to consult with us or get involved in events happen throughout the year.
 These will be announced directly to parents through direct communication from the West Vancouver School District and/or your school.

-Contribute to the West Vancouver Board of Education’s Endowment Fund
+Contribute to the West Vancouver Board of Education’s Enhanced Learning Opportunities Fund

 Public Board Meetings